peregr956/lifepath-planner/docs/operations.md

 3. Revert the env vars once traffic normalizes.

 Because the limiter is in-memory, it should remain a stop-gap until a shared store (Redis) or upstream edge proxy is introduced for multi-instance deployments.

+### LLM-specific guardrails

+- Every outbound OpenAI call flows through the gateway, so the limiter effectively caps token spend and exposure.
+Keep the limiter enabled even for internal environments so compromised keys cannot be brute-forced via automated scripts.
+- Pair limiter alerts with telemetry dashboards to detect anomalies (e.g., sudden burst on `POST /clarify`) and suspend the key in OpenAI if traffic looks malicious.
+- When raising limits for a sanctioned test, document the window plus expected RPS in this runbook and schedule a reminder to reset values immediately after the test.

 ## Logging & PII Guardrails